Go directly to the Source.

 Carve out a few minutes a day of quiet.

 Just a few minutes?
 If you don’t have a quiet-time each day already, then start with just a few minutes a day.
 As you continue on your journey, you will crave more and more time in silence, but probably not at first.
 Silence can feel scary in a world where there is practically none.
-Pray this simple prayer from I Samuel 3:9 – “….Speak Lord for your servant hears…”
+Begin by reading a Scripture, (such as Psalm 139), and then pray this simple prayer from I Samuel 3:9 – “….Speak Lord for your servant hears…”

 Start a simple journal.